Please Wait a Moment

 Betsy Loikow, CMA, grew up in Washington, D.C., and began studying dance with NDEO founder Rima Faber, performing with The Primary Movers Performance Company as a child.
 She continued her dance education at the Washington School of Ballet and the Liz Lerman Dance Exchange.
 She continued dancing and choreographing through college and graduated with a B.A. in film and political science from Vassar College in Poughkeepsie, NY.
 She has worked on both local and national electoral campaigns in the U.S. and abroad.
 She joined NDEO in 2009, combining her love of dance with her passion for advocacy.
 Betsy continues dancing on a daily basis in the D.C. area as a founding member and Co-Artistic Chair of Glade Dance Collective and co-founder and organizer of the NACHMO DC annual regional festival.
 She/Her/Hers.

-Kari Schrade - Program Coordinator (NHSDA and OPDI)
+Kari Schrade - Program Coordinator (OPDI)

 Kari is smiling.
 In this photo, she has long dark hair and is wearing a dark green high-collared shirt and dark lipstick.
 In the background is a saltwater marsh.